Fraud in the Northern Territory

 - Deception was used.

 A person who is guilty of criminal deception in the NT is subject to the same punishment they would have received if they had stolen the property or benefit.
-The punishment for fraud in the NT is seven years’ imprisonment.
+The punishment for fraud in the Northern Territory is seven years’ imprisonment.

 Obtaining property or a benefit